 The term Irish twins are defined as having two children that are born within twelve months of each other.
 I tackled that by having them eleven months part and in the same year!

 Irish Twin 1: Jack Joseph

 On January 16th, 2016, my life was changing as my water broke.
 We were about to welcome our first son into this world.
 However, after 26-hours of labor, I was not progressing and spiked a fever.
 So our planned natural birth changed to an emergency cesarean (C-section), and I was put on antibiotics for 24-hours.

 Jack came home at two-days old.
-He was a colicky baby and had trouble keeping any type of formula or breast milk down.
-We went to a few different doctors with no resolution due to him gaining a little bit of weight the medical professionals were not concerned.
-I was told that just some infants were just “spitters.”
+He was a colicky baby and had trouble keeping any formula or breast milk down.
+We went to a few different doctors with no resolution due to him gaining a little bit of weight.
+The medical professionals were not concerned.
+They said that just some infants were just “spitters.”

 At six-weeks postpartum, I decided to quit breastfeeding.
-Jack was doing better on a sensitive formula and gaining weight a normal steady rate.
+Jack was doing better on a sensitive formula and gaining weight at a regular steady rate.

 At twelve-weeks postpartum, we had a surprise!
 I was pregnant again!
 We were scared and worried that my body wouldn’t be able to hold another pregnancy.
 I went to the doctor, and everything seemed fine until my twenty-week check-up.

 Irish Twin 2: Luke John

 On December 20th, 2016, Luke John was born via a scheduled c-section.
-His name Luke was chosen due to the meaning, “light-giving.”
+We decided on Luke due to the meaning is “light-giving.”
 He was a miracle child to us.
-By the time he was born the cartilage (white spot) on the tricuspid valve of his heart was gone.
+By the time he was born, the cartilage (white spot) on the tricuspid valve of his heart had healed.
 He passed all his neonatal testing and was sent home on December 22nd, 2016.

 On December 25th, 2016, we celebrated Jack Joseph’s and Luke John’s first Christmas.